Disability Qualifications for Academic Accommodations

 Diagnostic statement identifying the disability

-The documentation must include a clear diagnostic statement that describes how the condition was diagnosed, provides information on the functional impact, and details the typical progression or prognosis of the condition.
+The documentation must include a clear diagnostic statement that describes how the condition was diagnosed, provide information on the functional impact and detail the typical progression or prognosis of the condition.

 Description of the diagnostic methodology used

-The documentation must include a description of the diagnostic criteria, evaluation methods, procedures, tests and dates of administration, as well as a clinical narrative, observation, and specific results.
-Where appropriate to the nature of the disability, having both summary data and specific test scores within the report is necessary.
-Methods may include formal instruments, medical examinations, structured interviews, and performance observations.
+The documentation must include a description of the diagnostic criteria, evaluation methods, procedures, tests and dates of administration, as well as a clinical narrative, observation and specific results.
+Where appropriate to the nature of the disability, providing both summary data and specific test scores within the report is necessary.
+Methods may include formal instruments, medical examinations, structured interviews and performance observations.

 Description of the current functional limitations

-For more information about academic accommodations at KUMC, see Students with Disabilities Policy, http://www.kumc.edu/accommodations or contact Cynthia Ukoko in the Academic Accommodations Services Office at 913-945-7035 or firstname.lastname@example.org.
+For more information about academic accommodations at KU Medical Center, read our Students with Disabilities Policy or contact Cyn Ukoko at 913-945-7035 or email@example.com.